-This beach continues with another beach, Porto Corsini, that has amazing golden sand and pristine nature that stretches along the dunes belonging to the Regional Park of the Delta of Po.
+This coast continues with another beach, Porto Corsini, that has amazing golden sand and pristine nature that stretches along the dunes belonging to the Po Delta Regional Park.

-Another unspoiled area is the beach of Bellocchio Ancona, located in the middle of the Regional Park of the Delta of Po, on the border between Comacchio and Ravenna.
-This beach is the most preferred among the locals.
+Another unspoiled area is the beach of Bellocchio Ancona, located in the middle of the Po Delta Regional Park, on the border between Comacchio and Ravenna.
+This beach is the preferred option among the locals.

-Rimini and Riccione are famous for vibrant nightlife and entertainment, while San Mauro Pascoli is another quiet beach that is safe for the little ones.
+Rimini and Riccione are famous for vibrant nightlife and entertainment, while San Mauro Pascoli is another quiet beach that is a great option for the little ones.

 Cars & Motorcycles

-Emilia Romagna also has something for car buffs and motorcycle enthusiasts.
-In fact, if we speak of the most luxurious Motorsport cars in the world, they are all native to Emilia Romagna.
+Emilia-Romagna also has amazing opportunities for car buffs and motorcycle enthusiasts.
+In fact, if we think about the most luxurious sports cars in the world, the majority are native to Emilia-Romagna.

 The most famous among them is, without a doubt, the iconic Ferrari.
 There are two museums dedicated to this legend.
-One of them is Museo Casa Enzo Ferrari in Modena, a museum dedicated to the life and work of Enzo Ferrari, the founder of the company.
+One of them is Museo Casa Enzo Ferrari in Modena, a museum that focuses on the life and work of Enzo Ferrari, the founder of the company.

-Lamborghini also has a dedicated museum in Sant’Agata Bolognese, while another famous sporty car, Maserati, is also native to Emilia Romagna.
+Lamborghini has a dedicated museum in Sant’Agata Bolognese, while another famous sports car, Maserati, is also native to Emilia Romagna.

 The Ducati Museum in Bologna features many objects and exhibits related to the history of the brand, along with numerous models of motorcycles.

-Throughout the region, many companies propose driving experiences of these vehicles, allowing people to enjoy driving while admiring the dazzling landscapes of the region’s countryside.
+Throughout the region, many companies propose driving experiences featuring these vehicles, allowing people to enjoy driving while admiring the dazzling landscapes of the region’s countryside.

-The thermal baths, built in the 70s, still retain the same untouched beauty and tranquility of the last century.
+The thermal baths, founded in the 1870s, still retain the same untouched beauty and tranquility.
 Immersed in the hills of Romagna and in the heart of an immense secular park, the baths are a place to relax and rejuvenate.

-These thermal baths are also a true treasure chest of natural resources in terms of medical waters and muds.
+These thermal baths are also a true treasure chest of natural resources in terms of medicinal waters and muds.

-Fratta’s thermal spas, in the heart of Emilia Romagna, are a high-quality wellness resorts characterized by luxury and wellness treatments of national excellence.
-The waters have numerous benefits and properties that are certified from a medical point of view.
+Fratta’s thermal spas, in the heart of Emilia Romagna, are high-quality wellness resorts characterized by luxury and wellness treatments of national excellence.
+The waters have numerous benefits and properties that are certified from a medicinal point of view.

 Lastly, we have to mention the thermal spas of Salsomaggiore, considered the heart of wellness in Emilia Romagna.
-This establishments are specially designed for women, and its waters are proved to cure various pathologies and restore the psychophysical balance.
+These establishments are specially designed for women, and the waters are proved to cure various pathologies and restore psychophysical balance.